MosheBerman/KosherCocoa/Documentation.md

     KCGeoLocation *location = [KCGeoLocation alloc] initWithLatitude:latitude andLongitude:longitude andTimeZone:timeZone];

+---
-Note: When an initializer that doesn't expose altitude is called, the default altitude is 0.
+**Note: When an initializer that doesn't expose altitude is called, the default altitude is 0.**

+---
 Now that we have a `KCGeoLocation` instance, we can pass it to the `KCAstronomicalCalendar` class to get sunrise and sunset times.

     KCAstronomicalCalendar *calendar = [[KCAstronomicalCalendar alloc] initWithLocation:location];